 - Policies and practices that support on-site parkland dedication and encourage frontend acquisition of parkland should be encouraged. - Parkland will be required when development will result in a park block that: (i) is at least 0.4 hectares in size; or (ii) expands an existing park site. - The Town may still accept cash-in-lieu of parkland when it is determined to be more beneficial, especially for development projects that would not meet the minimum requirements.
 For example, cash-in-lieu may be considered for higher density development or redevelopment sites that cannot physically accommodate a typical park block (including village squares less than 0.4 hectares).
-In addition, privatelyowned public spaces (POPS) may be permitted, subject to the execution of an agreement acceptable to the Town.
+In addition, privately-owned public spaces (POPS) may be permitted, subject to the execution of an agreement acceptable to the Town. - All lands to be dedicated for park purposes must be to the Town's satisfaction and will not include restricted lands such as Environmental Protection designated lands, hazard lands, steep slopes, contaminated lands, easements, stormwater ponds, etc.